Recipe #4 in my “30 New Recipes in 40 Days Challenge“.

 I was intrigued when I saw this recipe for Snickerdoodles from Miss in the Kitchen (a really nice gal who cooks up quick family-style dishes).
 One of the ingredients in her recipe is cream cheese….yes…cream cheese.
 Never heard of such a thing in a Snickerdoodle, so I wanted to find out how that would change things.

 These were good…they were softer than what I am accustomed to and did not last long in my house lol!
 We even made 1 HUGE cookie that could have fed 4 kids easily, however, my two knuckleheads decided to split it to see if they could eat it!
 My 9-year-old son polished off his half…while my 6-year-old daughter made a valiant effort!

 Cream Cheese Snickerdoodles

 1 teaspoon vanilla

 2 cups all-purpose flour

 2 tablespoons sugar mixed with 1 teaspoon cinnamon

 Preheat oven to 375 degrees.
 In your mixing bowl, add cream cheese and butter.
 Beat with an electric mixer until well combined.
-Beat in sugar, eggs and vanilla .
+Beat in sugar, eggs, and vanilla.
 Add flour and baking soda mixing until all combined.
 Scoop into 1 1/2 inch balls and roll in sugar and cinnamon mixture.
-Place 2 inches apart on a greased or line baking sheet and press gently with tines of a fork in a crisscross pattern.
+Place 2 inches apart on a greased or lined baking sheet and press gently with tines of a fork in a crisscross pattern.
 Bake for 10 to 12 minutes.
 Remove to a wire rack to cool.